antronerds/r2-tutorials/docs/Using_Signatures.md

 3. In the next screen select in the source pull downmenu "functional genesignature" and "ALL" in the target pulldown menu leave the remanining settings to their default and click 'next'(Figure 4.3).
-4. The gene signature consists of two parts. one set of genes which are up regulated by MYCN and one set of down regulated genes.
+4. The gene signature consists of two parts.
+One set of genes which are up regulated by MYCN and one set of down regulated genes.
 In the next screen select both presented gene lists by holding the Ctrl- button (see Figure 4.4) and click "next."